Beto O’Rourke Wants To Revoke The Tax-Exempt Status Of Churches That Oppose Same Sex Marriage

 Beto O’Rourke said Thursday night that, if elected president, he would revoke the tax-exempt status of churches that oppose same-sex marriage, The Dallas Morning News reports.

-Speaking Thursday night at a CNN town hall devoted to LGBTQ issues, host Don Lemmon asked O’Rourke directly if he thinks religious institutions such churches, colleges, and charities, should lose their tax-exempt status if they oppose same-sex marriage.
+Speaking Thursday night at a CNN town hall devoted to LGBTQ issues, host Don Lemmon asked O’Rourke directly if he thinks religious institutions, such as churches, colleges, and charities, should lose their tax-exempt status if they oppose same-sex marriage.

 O’Rourke was unambiguous in his response, simply saying, “Yes.”
-The response drew applause from the audience.

 O’Rourke then expanded on what he meant.